bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-12-worst-person-in-the-world.md

 First, the light is very special in Oslo and northern Scandinavia.
 My editor and my cinematographer are Danish and they were astonished by the lights of Oslo although Denmark is not far from Norway.
 Second, Oslo is changing a lot, it has grown tremendously as a city, and throughout my films, I try to show the history of the city.

 I love that sense of specificity of a place in movies.
 When I watch a Martin Scorsese or a Spike Lee movie, I like to see the parts of New York that they show.
 For a filmmaker, it’s a cinematic gift to have a place that you know intimately, that you can film and show to an audience.
 Oslo is exactly this to me.
 Making films is about memory, spaces and time.
 In cinema, you have documentaries which are ‘vérité’ and on the other side, you have the big blockbusters that create everything digitally; I am trying to find my place in cinema in between, where it’s not all digital and synthetic, where it’s true to the faces and light.
 That’s why I keep shooting on 35mm as well.

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **THE WORST PERSON IN THE WORLD
 (VERDENS VERSTE MENNESKE)**
 _Director_: Joachim Trier
 ©: Oslo Pictures AS, MK Productions, Film i Väst, Snowglobe ApS, BR•F AB, Arte France Cinéma
 _an_ Oslo Pictures, MK Productions, Film i Väst, Snowglobe, BR•F _production_
 _in co-production with_: Arte France Cinéma
 _in association with_: Memento Distribution, MK2
 _with participation of_: ARTE France
 _with support from_: The Norwegian Film Institute, Eurimages, The Danish Film Institute, Nordic Film & TV Fund, The Swedish Film Institute, Aide aux Cinémas du Monde, Centre national du cinéma et de l’image animée, Institut Français
 _Presented by_: Oslo Pictures
 _International Sales_: MK2
-_Executive Producers_: Dyveke Bjorkly Graver,
-Ton Erik Kjese, Joachim Trier, Eskil Vogt
+_Executive Producers_: Dyveke Bjorkly Graver,  Ton Erik Kjese, Joachim Trier, Eskil Vogt
 _Produced by_: Thomas Robsahm Tognazzi
 _Producer_: Andrea Berentsen Ottmar
 _Line Producer_: Magnus Ramsdalen